 The newly passed Senate’s bill would, for example, cut the federal taxes on beer from $7.00 to $3.50 per barrel on the first 60,000 barrels and from $18.00 to $16.00 per barrel on the next six million barrels.
-I am unfamiliar with how big a barrel is, but I know that it is going to cut the cost of buying alcohol.
+I am unfamiliar with how big a barrel is, but I know that it will cut the cost of buying alcohol.

 Fewer people die in drunk driving accidents than when I was a kid.
-Even though billions of dollars have been spent trying to eradicate drunk driving, we have not gained much ground.
+Even though billions of dollars have been spent trying to eradicate drunk driving, we have gained little ground.
 Every year, over 10,000 people die in drunk driving accidents.
 That is not the half of it.
-An estimated 88,000 deaths every year are attributable to alcohol, which makes it the third leading cause of preventable deaths after smoking and poor diet/lack of exercise.
+About 88,000 deaths every year are because of alcohol, which makes it the third leading cause of preventable deaths after smoking and poor diet/lack of exercise.
 But we are not talking about just deaths.
 Alcohol destroys families and leads to crime, illness, and non-fatal car accidents.
 Not for nothing for those who are excited about the ostensible economic benefits of this tax plan, alcohol use slows down economic productivity and leads to job losses.

 We all know people who walk the very fine line between the moderate social user of alcohol and those who have a problem.
 For some people, price matters.
 Cheaper prices can push some people to the wrong side of that line.
 The Brookings Institute estimates that the reduction in the cost of alcohol will cause approximately 1,550 total alcohol-related deaths.

 Admittedly, this is a hard number to calculate.
-There are so many crosswinds when it comes to alcohol-related deaths that it would be impossible to estimate with precision how many deaths were caused by alcohol.
+There are so many crosswinds for alcohol-related deaths that it would be impossible to estimate with precision how many deaths were caused by alcohol.
 After the state of Illinois increased its taxes on beer, wine, and spirits, a University of Florida study found that high taxes on alcohol led to 26 percent less fatal accidents.
 But, we have no way of really knowing what the impact would be.
-Still, I don’t need an epidemiologist to tell me that more drinking is going to lead to more accidents and deaths.
+Still, I don’t need an epidemiologist to tell me that more drinking will lead to more accidents and deaths.

-With all of the talk of the trillion dollar cost of this plan, no one has mentioned that some estimates say that it will kill 3,000 people in the next two years.
-Terrorism has not killed this many American in the last 15 years.
+With all the talk of the trillion-dollar cost of this plan, no one has mentioned that some estimates say that it will kill 3,000 people in the next two years.
+Terrorism has not killed as many Americans in the last 15 years.
 I’m good with giving Homeland Security everything it needs to keep us safe.
-But, it is crazy that we are spending billions of dollars to fight terrorism that has led to few deaths and we are going to give back revenue and we might see 3,000 people die as a result.
-The cause of death for all of these people will be the failure to prove to the powers that be that lower taxes on alcohol was the reason they died… or the failure of those powers to really care.
+But, it is crazy that we are spending billions of dollars to fight terrorism that has led to a few deaths and we will give back revenue and we might see 3,000 people die.
+The cause of death for these people will be failing to prove to the powers that be that lower taxes on alcohol was the reason they died… or the failure of those powers to really care.